 Is it illegal to get paid for being a surrogate?

 The laws surrounding surrogacy vary between different countries; for example, Canada only allows altruistic surrogacy.
 This means that only pregnancy-related expenses can be reimbursed.
 In the US, commercial surrogacy is the norm.
 This means that surrogates can be compensated for more than just pregnancy-related expenses, however, the degree of compensation can vary and is determined by state laws.

 For most surrogacy processes, one embryo is transferred per transfer.
 Typically, no more than two.

 The number of embryos to be transferred will be determined by you and the intended parents during the matching process and will be outlined in your surrogacy contract.

 In this post, we tried to answer questions about why and how to be a surrogate and reviewed the things you should consider before moving forward.
-However, every surrogacy will be different for each woman based on her personal experience with pregnancy, her connection with the prospective parents, and the degree of preparedness with which she approaches the journey.
+However, every surrogacy will differ for each woman based on her personal experience with pregnancy, her connection with the prospective parents, and the degree of preparedness she approaches the journey.

-If being a surrogate mother is something that really interests you, don’t hesitate to learn more about how the process works.
+If being a surrogate mother interests you, don’t hesitate to learn more about how the process works.
 One way to do this is to contact a surrogacy specialist.
-The specialist will be able to provide information on various topic including the requirements and legalities.
+The specialist can provide information on various topics, including the requirements and legalities.